 Dirk suggested the Dutch “Matangi Quartet” as the string quartet to actually perform and record these pieces.
 He played them some of my other music and they liked it and have agreed on a recording date in mid-October.

 I do feel very inspired to do this work, and in terms of my development as a composer I see this as an important step.
 However, I'm actually feeling slighty intimidated by the prospect of writing this music.
 Recently I've been rather disappointed with the music that is being made by my peers, and I would like to do something more uncompromising, but I have no clear answer yet what that means in practice.
-I'm in research mode at the moment, working with my "playnotes2" software that generates a rather new kind of musical raw material.
+I'm in research mode at the moment, working with a rather new kind of musical raw material.

 Anyway, thank you very much for considering to support this project.
 I'm excited and curious...